seonminahn/HMM-Stack/README.md

 ## License

 The HMM-stack algorithm is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.

+The following citation should be included in any research reports, papers, or publications based on the HMM stack and the HMM-stack algorithm.